 Living in sheltered housing

-- Some schemes offer extra care or specific help for people with certain illnesses, such as dementia.
-It might be possible for your relative to get domiciliary care services to come in from outside.
+- Does their current sheltered housing scheme offer extra care or specific help for people with certain illnesses, such as dementia?
+Speak to the scheme provider to find out.

-- If care needs have changed dramatically, it may be time to consider a care home.
-Your relative should get a needs assessment.
+- If care needs have changed dramatically, it may be time to consider alternative accommodation, such as a care home.

 - What types of sheltered housing are there?

 Living in a residential home (personal care only)